sage905/final/docs/Server-Guide.md

 The whole server is described in the Ansible playbook `site.yml`.
 Re-running it is safe — it only changes what no longer matches the description.
 This is the tidy way to make a change *and* keep it recorded.

+In this setup Ansible is configured to run **on `coserver` itself** (`connection: local`), so you run these commands while logged in to the server, from the project checkout.

 ```bash
 # Re-apply everything